tox-dev/pipdeptree/README.rst

 As seen in the above output, ``pipdeptree`` by default warns about possible conflicting dependencies.
-Any package that's specified as a dependency of multiple packages with a different version is considered as a possible conflicting dependency.
+Any package that's specified as a dependency of multiple packages with different versions is considered as a conflicting dependency.
 Conflicting dependencies are possible due to pip's `lack of true dependency resolution
 <https://github.com/pypa/pip/issues/988>`_ [1]_.
 The warning is
-printed to stderr instead of stdout and it can be completely silenced by specifying the ``-w silence`` or ``--warn silence`` flag.
-On the other hand, it can be made mode strict with ``--warn fail`` in which case the command will not only print the warnings to stderr but also exit with a non-zero status code.
-This could be useful if you want to fit this tool into your CI pipeline.
+printed to stderr instead of stdout and it can be completely silenced by specifying the ``-w silence`` or ``--warn silence`` option.
+On the other hand, it can be made mode strict with ``--warn fail``, in which case the command will not only print the warnings to stderr but also exit with a non-zero status code.
+This is useful if you want to fit this tool into your CI pipeline.

-**Note** The ``--warn`` flag was added in version ``0.6.0``.
+**Note**: The ``--warn`` option is added in version ``0.6.0``.
 If you are using an older version, use ``--nowarn`` flag to silence the warnings.